|Workbench Release 1.1, v31.334 (Kickstart v31.34 [NTSC], v32.34 [PAL])

 - AmigaOS 1.1 was apparently still a very buggy release.

 - Tilo Hack notes: "I myself got v1.1 and v1.2 by simply visiting my dealer and getting them without being charged.
 Since I am owning an original CBM mailing authorizing all dealers to copy V1.3 for their customers, I suppose, that this must have been the official policy up to that time; so V1.1 must have been available as a free upgrade."

-- Workbench 1.1 (and 1.0) did not show the icon during a drag.
+- As in Workbench 1.0, the icon was still not shown during a drag.
 The pointer changed into a red circle/crosshair (visible in the Workbench 1.0 screenshot).